robang74/tinycore-editor/README.md

 Years later that experience, the monkey-coding design-blind features-addition development model gets real.
 Moreover, a new motto had a birth:

- * You get what you {ask,pay} for - is the new - WYSIWYG.
+ * you get what you {ask,pay} for - is the new - WYSIWYG.

 To the imperishable memory of all my colleagues who decided to live stressless as paid monkey-coders to devote themselves to the things that are important for